 The first step is to cut the timber to size.
 This is where it's a good idea to develop the habit of "measure twice, cut once."

 It's very important to have the pieces all the same length.
-Here I am using the first piece to accurately cut the next piece.
+One way to achieve this is to use the first piece to accurately cut the next piece.

 Do this for all the pieces.

-The middle shelves are fixed in place with panel pins only.
+A small dab of glue and the middle shelves are fixed in place with panel pins.